ayumi-cloud/oc-security-module/README.md

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/ayumi-cloud/oc-security-module/blob/master/CODE_OF_CONDUCT.md).
+In order to ensure that the October II proposal community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/ayumi-cloud/oc-security-module/blob/master/CODE_OF_CONDUCT.md).

 ## Contributing